Catherine, Princess of Wales: Early years and childhood development

-During the initial years of her charity work, Catherine became interested in the connection between the first five years of childhood and conditions such as homelessness, mental health, and addiction in later life.
-In March 2018, she hosted a symposium with the Royal Society of Medicine, focusing on children's health, and launched the Early Years Intervention Support initiative.
+During the initial years of her charity work, Catherine became interested in the connection between the first five years of childhood and later outcomes such as homelessness, mental illness, and addiction.
+In March 2018, she hosted a symposium with the Royal Society of Medicine on children's health and launched the Early Years Intervention Support initiative.
 In May that year, she established the Early Years Steering Group.
-In January 2020, Catherine launched "5 Big Questions on the Under 5's", a nationwide survey on development during early years.
-The survey was conducted by Ipsos MORI and contained "further qualitative and ethnographic research" on the early years.
+In January 2020, Catherine launched 5 Big Questions on the Under 5's, a nationwide survey on early childhood development.
+The survey was conducted by Ipsos MORI and included "further qualitative and ethnographic research" on the early years.
 It received more than 500,000 responses.
-The results of the survey were released in November 2020.
-The findings outlined five key topics surrounding early childhood, including parental mental health and wider community health and support.
-In July 2020, she supported and assisted in the development of BBC's "Tiny Happy People" initiative, providing free digital resources to parents with young children.
-In August 2020, she headed a donation drive to benefit baby banks nationwide which spurred more than 10,000 donations.
-In June 2021, Catherine launched the Royal Foundation Centre for Early Childhood to conduct work, research, and campaigns with other organisations on issues surrounding the early years.
+The results were released in November 2020, outlining five key themes in early childhood, including parental mental health and wider community support.
+In July 2020, she supported the development of the BBC's Tiny Happy People initiative, which provides free digital resources for parents with young children.
+In August 2020, she led a donation drive to support baby banks nationwide, generating more than 10,000 donations.
+In June 2021, Catherine launched the Royal Foundation Centre for Early Childhood to coordinate research, campaigns, and partnerships on early‑years issues.

 In February 2022, Catherine visited Denmark on behalf of the Royal Foundation Centre for Early Childhood.
-In June that year, she hosted her first roundtable discussion with politicians on early childhood development.
-In January 2023, Catherine launched the Shaping Us initiative through the Royal Foundation Centre for Early Childhood, a long-term campaign aimed at raising awareness about early childhood development and its importance.
-In November that year, she delivered the keynote speech at The Shaping Us National Symposium held at The Design Museum in London.
-In October 2025, Catherine co-authored an essay with Professor Robert J. Waldinger of Harvard Medical School, encouraging parents to limit children's screen time to support early childhood relationships.
+In June that year, she hosted her first roundtable discussion with politicians on early‑childhood development.
+In January 2023, she launched the Shaping Us initiative through the Royal Foundation Centre for Early Childhood, a long‑term campaign aimed at raising awareness of early‑childhood development and its importance.
+In November that year, she delivered the keynote speech at the Shaping Us National Symposium at the Design Museum in London.
+In October 2025, Catherine co‑authored an essay with Professor Robert J. Waldinger of Harvard Medical School, encouraging parents to limit children's screen time to support early‑childhood relationships.